What is Binding?

 Choosing a binder can be a little overwhelming - there seems to be so many options.
 You can easily narrow down your choices by considering the following:

-- Long or short - we always recommend short for hot months, particularly in Australia.
+We always recommend short for hot months, particularly in Australia.
 Some folk like long binders as they provide a bit of hip and tummy compression which can help with dysphoria too.

-- Compression strength - this one sounds super important but it's actually more important to get the correct fit which we'll go into in more detail later.
+This one sounds super important but it's actually more important to get the correct fit which we'll go into in more detail later.
 Underworks Econo range (943 and 947) claims to give a 'Firm' compression, while the other Underworks binders - Power Chest and Tri-Top (975, 977, 983) - claim 'Extreme' compression.
 Our most popular binder is the Econo Short Binder (943), and if you get the right fit, it provides excellent compression.

-- Colour - the binders we stock currently come in Black, White and Tan.
+The binders we stock currently come in Black, White and Tan.
 Black is great if you tend to wear dark clothing.
 Tan is a great option for wearing under white shirts and light clothing.

-- Lining - some of our binders have a cotton-lining which makes for a comfier binder (and less nipple chafing).
+Some of our binders have a cotton-lining which makes for a comfier binder (and less nipple chafing).
 If you have sensitive skin, consider a cotton-lined option such as 977 or 975.
 The 943 is cotton-lined on the front-panel only (good for nips), leaving the back more breathable (good for sweaty days!)

 The Right Fit